Miss Rodeo Texas Teen 2017

 One of Snow’s favorite quotes that she lives by is, “you never lose, you just learn.”
 This motto has helped her persevere through pageants that she did not win and hopes that it will help encourage others to keep chasing their dreams.

-As the 44rd Miss Rodeo Texas Teen, Miss Fields received a $7,000 scholarship, trophy saddle, trophy buckle, luggage, a ring and other valuable prizes as the new MRTT 2016.
-Aubrie Fields, will be representing Texas in numerous rodeos and community events throughout the great state of Texas and other states.
+As the 45rd Miss Rodeo Texas Teen, Miss Lopez received a scholarship, trophy saddle, trophy buckle, luggage, a ring and other valuable prizes.
+Snow Lopez, will be representing Texas in numerous rodeos and community events throughout the great state of Texas and other states.